 Super Mario RPG.
 He meets up with a Goomba that had gone AWOL from the Koopa Troop and had kids sometime after.
 Rather than throwing a fit and demanding he comes back, he acts understanding and excuses the Goomba for his running away and wishes him the best of luck, which paints him as genuinely nice to his own.

-The Paper Mario series does this as well: he as an 100% Approval Rating among his mooks, and Super Paper Mario even has a mook point out that in Bowser's books, it is much less terrible to fail him and run away than it is to fail him and run away without making sure that your fellow mooks are all right first.
+The Paper Mario series does this as well: he as a 100% Adoration Rating among his mooks, and Super Paper Mario even has a mook point out that in Bowser's books, it is much less terrible to fail him and run away than it is to fail him and run away without making sure that your fellow mooks are all right first.

 In Mario & Luigi: Dream Team: Following another defeat at the hands of the Mario Bros, instead of blaming it on his minions, he tells them that they did rather well and instead pins it on Antasma.
 This is despite the fact that said minions had gotten curb stomped by Mario and Luigi.